biopython/biopython.github.io/wiki/Converting_sequence_files.md

 --------

 Suppose you have a GenBank file which you want to turn into a Fasta file.
-For example, lets consider the file '[cor6\_6.gb](http://biopython.open-bio.org/SRC/biopython/Tests/GenBank/cor6_6.gb)' (which is included in the Biopython unit tests under the GenBank directory):
+For example, let's consider the file '[cor6\_6.gb](http://biopython.open-bio.org/SRC/biopython/Tests/GenBank/cor6_6.gb)' (which is included in the Biopython unit tests under the GenBank directory):